-Help preserve a portion of the old Santa Clara Valley when orchards stretched across the valley floor.
+Help preserve a portion of the old Santa Clara Valley that pays homage to when orchards stretched across the valley floor.
 We are looking for volunteers to help maintain the Historic Orchard in the garden area of the Guadalupe River Park.
-Workdays are the first Saturday of the month from 9 am to noon.
+Workdays are the first Saturday of the month from 8:30-11:30am (rain cancels).
 To sign up, click here.

-These gardens do not have regularly schedule work days but still need plenty of TLC.
+These gardens do not have regularly scheduled work days but still need plenty of TLC.
 Please call 408-298-7657 to schedule a work group.

 River Clean Ups & Trail Maintenance

-At least twice a year the Conservancy organizes river clean-up efforts in the area between Coleman Avenue and HWY 880.
+The Conservancy organizes monthly river clean-up efforts in the area between Coleman Avenue and HWY 880.
 This is a great opportunity to meet with friends, co-workers or new friends who share an interest in maintaining the beauty of the river and protecting the natural habitat.
 The award-winning 254 acre park, including 2.6 miles of trails, offers visitors an opportunity to explore nature, enjoy the many water features and playground areas, or travel the trails that meander through the park.
-Volunteers can help the City of San Jose to maintain the areas of the trail on the 2.6 miles of trail from Hwy.
+Volunteers can also help the City of San Jose maintain the 2.6 miles of trail from Hwy.
 280 to 880.
 Projects could include weeding, planting, spread mulch, trimming trees, refurbish park benches, cleaning signs, etc.

 Interns work in all areas of our operations, including our Education and Volunteer programs as well as event planning.

-We hold several special events every year including Spring in Guadalupe Gardens (April), Water Wizard Festival (May), and Pumpkins in the Park (October).
+We hold several special events every year including the Water Festival (September), Pumpkins in the Park (October), and the Super Guadalupe River Run (February).
 Volunteers are recruited to do a variety of tasks for these events including planning, set-up and breakdown, booth staffing, educational activities, and food sales.